mogest/prawn-svg/README.md

 ## Supported features

-prawn-svg supports most but not all of the full SVG 1.1 specification.
+prawn-svg supports most of the full SVG 1.1 specification.
 It currently supports:

  - `<line>`, `<polyline>`, `<rect>`, `<polygon>`, `<circle>` and `<ellipse>`

- - `<path>` supports all commands defined in SVG 1.1, although the implementation of elliptical arc is a bit rough at the moment.
+ - `<path>`

  - `<text>`, `<tspan>` and `<tref>` with attributes `x`, `y`, `dx`, `dy`, `rotate`, `textLength`, `lengthAdjust`, and with extra properties `text-anchor`, `text-decoration` (underline only), `font`, `font-size`, `font-family`,